influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/introduction/installation.md

 3. Enter a name for your connection.
 4. Leave the **Username** and **Password** fields blank unless you've specifically enabled authorization in Kapacitor.
 5. Click **Connect**.

-## Configuration and security

-* See [Configuring Chronograf](/chronograf/latest/administration/configuration/) for a description of the available configuration options.
-* See [Managing security](/chronograf/latest/administration/managing-security/) for TLS and OAuth 2.0 setup instructions.